pablohildo/pablohildo/README.md

 # Hey, I'm Pablo Hildo

-💻 Senior Software Engineer — 6+ years of experience
+💻 Senior Software Engineer — 7+ years of experience
 🎓 B.Sc. in Computer Science (Unifacs)
-🚀 Currently building at Kiwify
+🚀 Currently building at Lastro

-I love learning new tech, solving complex engineering problems, creating cohesive user-facing systems, working with distributed systems, and making large-scale platforms more reliable and efficient.
+I love learning new tech, solving complex engineering problems, building products and businesses from end-to-end, creating cohesive user-facing systems, working with distributed systems, and making large-scale platforms more reliable and efficient.

 Outside of code, I'm into cooking, writing, and occasionally drawing.